Dr Romain Briest | Paediatric Neurologist

 Consulting days:

-Except when taking leave and on public holidays, I consult privately at Prosper Paediatrics, North Adelaide on most Thursdays.
+Except when taking leave and on public holidays, he consults privately at Prosper Paediatrics, North Adelaide, on most Thursdays (changing to two Fridays per month later in 2025).

-Prosper Paediatrics is my Reception and Admin Team.
-They can be contacted to manage any requests for me, during business days each week.
+He has asked Prosper Paediatrics to be his Reception and Admin Team.
+They can be contacted to manage any requests for me during business days each week.
 I have engaged Prosper Paediatrics to provide administrative services and facilities to my independent private practice.

 Professional roles, training and experience.